Energy-efficient Deployment of Deep Learning Applications on Cortex-M based Microcontrollers using Deep Compression: Architecture-Specific Deployment

 \section{Architecture-Specific Deployment}

 Our pipeline provides a deployment framework for targeting microcontrollers, see Fig.~\ref{fig:deploy_overview}.
 We call this framework \emph{dnnruntime}.
 It uses a platform-independent, offline, and ahead of time conversion tool together with a runtime library.
 The conversion tool maps pre-trained DNNs stored in the ONNX format to C code (Sec.~\ref{sec:conversion tool}), while the runtime library implements platform-specific DNN operators that are subsequently used by the code emitted from the conversion tool (Sec.~\ref{sec:runtime library}).
-Our implementation is novel in the way that it exploits static properties of trained DNNs (i.e. fixed layer configurations and parameters). and therefore removes the necessity of interpreting the DNN at runtime.
-This includes dynamic allocation of memory for intermediate tensors which can be simulated offline allowing heap allocation to be conducted at compile time.
-This not only decreases the computational overhead at runtime but also allows metrics like simulated memory consumption to be directly fed back into the overall optimization process without having to evaluate the model on the target system.
+Our implementation is novel in that it exploits the static properties of trained DNNs (i.e., fixed layer configurations and parameters), thus eliminating the need to interpret the DNN at runtime.
+This includes dynamic memory allocation for intermediate tensors, which can be simulated offline, allowing heap allocation to be done at compile time.
+This not only reduces the computational overhead at runtime, but also allows metrics such as simulated memory consumption to be fed directly back into the overall optimization process without having to evaluate the model on the target system.